Joe Wade retained as running backs coach; Cameron Norcross and Ron Antoine named assistant coaches

 Fresno State defeats SDSU 52-40 in Bulldog Stadium

-Norcross' offensive line in 2013 led Fresno State to one of its best seasons in program history, as the Bulldogs tied the school record for wins with an 11-2 record and won the Mountain West championship.
+The line led Fresno State in 2013 to one of its best seasons in program history, as the Bulldogs tied the school record for wins with an 11-2 record and won the Mountain West championship.
 With Norcross' aid, the Bulldog offense set 19 school records that year.
 Included in those records were new marks for passing yards, total offense per game and points scored.

 Norcross' entire 11-year coaching career before joining the Fresno State staff was spent at his alma mater, Nevada, where he helped lead the Wolf Pack to seven-straight bowl appearances from 2005-11.
 A three-year letterman on the Wolf Pack offensive line (1997-99), Norcross was an All-Big West selection in 1998.

-He started his coaching career as a graduate assistant for Nevada under coach Chris Tormey in 2001 and 2002.
+He started in coaching career as a graduate assistant for Nevada under coach Chris Tormey in 2001 and 2002.
 In the 2003 season, he was hired on full time as the tight ends and co-offensive line coach.

 Wolf Pack Hall of Fame coach Chris Ault returned to the program as head coach in 2004, and he kept Norcross on his staff in the same role all the way up until 2010 when he was promoted to the run-game coordinator and offensive line coach.